Rresource allocation guide in project management

 Now that the strategies are clear, we move on to know how to combat the runtime resource allocation challenges.

-6. How to solve runtime resource allocation challenges?
+How to solve runtime resource allocation challenges?

 It can create a significant stumbling block in the delivery and must be course-corrected ASAP.
 We refer to this situation as a runtime resource allocation challenge.
 Following resource optimization techniques can mitigate some of these challenges as a part of a new resource allocation strategy.

 In this case, the start and finish dates of the projects are adjusted based on resource constraints.
 One can adjust the project timeline, but it isn’t easy to get additional resources.
 For example, research projects may have this kind of flexibility.
-The manager needs to rework and create a revised schedule to identify the new completion date using available resources.
+The manager must rework and create a revised schedule to identify the new completion date using available resources.

 There is no flexibility around the project timeline in resource smoothing, and the work must be completed within a specific time.
 However, the project manager can add and remove resources during the lifecycle as required to deliver the time-bound project.
 Resource availability is assumed.

-C. Additional mentoring using SME:
+Additional mentoring using SME

 A person meeting a certain percentage of the requirement can be given a chance with additional mentoring.
 It is provided by identified subject matter experts (SMEs) to fast-track his competencies.
 The SMEs could be either external persons or someone within the project.

 An independent audit can be carried out if there are governance issues that have resulted in an improper allocation of resources.
 Experienced project managers usually do this within the organization or with the help of consulting firms.
-The person concerned needs to engage with both the client and the internal team to get the project back on track.
+The person concerned needs to engage with the client and the internal team to get the project back on track.

-7. Summary of resource planning and allocation
+Summary of resource planning and allocation

 In conclusion, we describe some of the resource allocation best practices: